benjaminmjta/Image-2-Audio/README.md

 - Upload or record an audio file to recover the image.
 - Adjust color depth and other parameters as needed.

-## Project Structure

-- `app` - Flask application and web interface
-- `logic` - Core logic for image/audio conversion
-- `TestImages` and `TestAudios` - Example files for testing

-## License

-This project is provided for educational purposes.
-See the repository for license details.